CTFEDs/Speaker-Workshop-2017/deck.md

 ## Good feedback is<br>**specific, actionable**

-^ I don't like X
+^ "I don't like it."
+:point_down:
+"I'm not sure about the opening."
+:point_down:
+"I think the opening wasn't clear enough."
 Does it work for the audience?

 ---

 ### **Activity** :sparkles:

+## Pair up

 ## Read your abstract

-## Write down feedback on other people's
+## Write down feedback

 ^ Gonna go around the table and read
 Practice speaking!